John-Colbert/RunLogix/README.md

 With the "Workouts" file open:
 1. Take note of the samples
-    a.
-The first section establishes an array of workoutClasses.
+    1. The first section establishes an array of workoutClasses.
 These are the workouts discussed in step b.
-        i.
-The constructor takes a date and notes.
+        - The constructor takes a date and notes.
 When creating a new future run, add the date and leave the notes out -- you can add notes after you performed the run.
-    b.
-Note the repeating classes that start with Interval1HR_5x, all inhereting WorkoutClass.
+    2. Note the repeating classes that start with Interval1HR_5x, all inhereting WorkoutClass.
-        i.
-In the constructor, the date is sent the WorkoutClass, and then the metrics for the run are established. ii.
-A segement is a running interval that has a friendly name, a time to run, and a target pace. iii.
-Repeating intervals are also shown in the examples, where an interval is instatiated with the number of times to repeat, for which segments are added.
+        - In the constructor, the date is sent the WorkoutClass, and then the metrics for the run are established.
+        - A segement is a running interval that has a friendly name, a time to run, and a target pace.
+        - Repeating intervals are also shown in the examples, where an interval is instatiated with the number of times to repeat, for which segments are added.
 Those segments will be repeated in order for the number of times established.
 2. Create a workout
-    a.
-Copy one of the sample classes, such as the "Interval1HR_5x" class and paste it at the bottom or onto a new line.
+    - Copy one of the sample classes, such as the "Interval1HR_5x" class and paste it at the bottom or onto a new line.
-    b.
-Change the class name to whatever you want, and change the run metrics to whatever configuration you want.
+    - Change the class name to whatever you want, and change the run metrics to whatever configuration you want.
 3. Add workout to list
-    a.
-Add the workout to the workouts array in the top section of code "readonly WorkoutClass[] RunningWorkouts..." following the way the examples were created.
+    - Add the workout to the workouts array in the top section of code "readonly WorkoutClass[] RunningWorkouts..." following the way the examples were created.
 Add the date that you will do the workout in the constructor.
 4. Clear the examples.
-    a.
-Now that you have your own workout, either clear out the examples, or comment them out if you want to keep them for reference.
+    - Now that you have your own workout, either clear out the examples, or comment them out if you want to keep them for reference.
 5. Note the output.
-    a.
-Take note that the output will now show the run in the list with the target data.
+    - Take note that the output will now show the run in the list with the target data.
 It is now waiting for the performance data to come in.

 # How to add the performance data

 1. Use your iWatch or iPhone to record your run.
 This process may also work if a different device is synced with an iPhone, but that has not been tested.
-    a.
-Notably, it does not matter whether you use a programmed "Workout" run on the iWatch or iPhone, as the app reads the ".gpx" file data that contains the same basic information regardless of whether a programmed run was used (such as pacer workout).
+    - Notably, it does not matter whether you use a programmed "Workout" run on the iWatch or iPhone, as the app reads the ".gpx" file data that contains the same basic information regardless of whether a programmed run was used (such as pacer workout).
 2. After the run, use your iPhone to export your health data.
 Transfer the output to your computer.
 3. Either copy the entire "apple_health_export" to the "Run Logix" folder -- replacing the existing one -- or find your ".gpx" file under "apple_health_export/workout_routes/" and copy it.
 The filename will include the date with the ending time of the workout.
 Paste the file into the "Run Logix/apple_health_export/workout_routes" folder.
 4. Press "F5."
 The app will find the file by the date in the name and use it to compute the performance values.